syntaxsurge/AIPenGuild/README.md

 ### Architecture

 The platform features a modern front-end built with Next.js and Tailwind CSS, interfacing with smart contracts deployed on Polkadot and Ethereum testnets.
-AI services from OpenAI and Replicate generate NFT images and stories, while blockchain interactions are handled via Viem and Wagmi.
+AI service from Replicate generate NFT images, while blockchain interactions are handled via Viem and Wagmi.
 Additionally, a reward mechanism assigns XP to users based on their activity and NFT transactions.

 ### Demo Instructions